IB38224/Meditechy-COVID_19-Group3/README.md

 # Meditechy-COVID_19-Group3
 This is our first group project as part of the Meditechy Python (AI) course.
-Members of the group are:
+Members of group 3 are:
 ### Etieneobong Oko,
 ### Ezenwalie Somto,
 ### Fisha Mehabaw,